 Hydro Flask vs Yeti: Price

-Price comparison is noted as one of the major determining factors when selecting any product.
+Price comparison is one of the major determining factors when selecting any product, especially Hydro Flask vs. Yeti.
 An item that is priced too high will not sell, and one that is priced too low can give off the impression that it is “cheaper” in quality.

-For these two offerings, their prices for the 18-ounce water bottle are almost identical, with the Hydro Flask ($29.95) coming in just under that of the Yeti ($29.99).
-The difference in pricing becomes more drastic as you move further up in size, however.
+Their prices for the 18-ounce water bottle are almost identical, with the Hydro Flask ($29.95) coming in just under that of the Yeti ($29.99).
 Hydro Flask bottles stay on a relatively linear pricing scale, while Yeti increases more rapidly with size.

 Hydro Flask vs Yeti: Maintenance and Care